-For all others, it will be important to consume regular meals and snacks consisting of proteins, vegetables, fiber, and fats to help slow down sugar release.
+It is important to control blood sugar and inflammation through diet.
+The consumption of regular meals and snacks consisting of proteins, vegetables, fiber, and fats help slow down sugar release.
 Be aware that even healthful foods like cooked carrots, cereals, potatoes, bread, and grains can have a higher glycemic index than table sugar.

 Fats should come from fish, raw nuts and olives, avocado, coconut, grass fed animal fats, etc. Some folks have a difficulty breaking down fats effectively and others are unable to convert omega 3 sources into EPA/DHA due to genetic issues and may need to be supported.

 - Junk food, sugars or sweets

 - Healthy fats